Skip to content

 These can help you better evaluate the full costs of the loan before moving forward.

-Generally, a conventional fixed rate loan will be the safest option if you plan to stay in the home for the long haul.
+Typically, a Conventional fixed-rate loan is the safest option if you plan to stay in the home for the long haul.

 Is This the Right Time to Refinance?